OliverFrey/AscentLister/README.md

 ### How to use it
 1. Set up the AscentListerAPI.
 For instructions see the readme in the repository
-2. Pull the source code and add a local.properties with the following values:
+2. Pull the source code and add the following values to the "local-properties"-file:

    properties